Business and cash flow management

 What are artificial intelligence and machine learning?

 Artificial intelligence (AI) is the ability of a machine or program to imitate human intelligence and insight to perform tasks.
-Modern AI like your digital assistant or traffic app typically improves over time with machine learning (ML), a process in which AI incorporates new data into its future actions, learning like a human does.
+Modern AI tools like your digital assistant or traffic app typically improve over time through machine learning (ML), a process in which AI incorporates new data into its future actions, improving its pattern recognition the way a human does.

 How is AI used in business?

-Generally, AI technology generates value in three key ways
+Current AI tools can assist your business in three key ways

 • Automating tasks